So Many Times I Give Information And Then I Do Not Follow It Myself

 You have considerable money equity in a rental.
 Why not trade the rental for two or three rentals or for a much higher priced rental?
 More leverage, more potential for growth, larger portfolio, more appreciation, more depreciation, etc. etc. etc.

+You should sell your property first and do a regular exchange.
 Reverse exchanges are difficult, expensive and esoteric.
 You sell and the money remains with an accommodator.
 You have 45 days to select your trade-up properties and 180 days to complete the transactions.

 Therefore, you must get Lender-Approved before even thinking about this.
 Then start researching where you will be going so you are ready to move when your property is listed for sale and an offer appears.
 It is extremely important that a potential exchanger find an agent (who knows exchanges as not all do) an accountant, attorney and accommodator and be ready to go.

-Real Estate Agents:
+Real Estate Agents: Think It Over

-Think it over.
 You have people who should consider exchanging.
 If you can convince someone of the great benefits, you should get a listing and two possible sales.
 MLO’s that looks like two new loans to me.
 Escrow officers that looks like three escrows, etc. etc.